 A. REPLACEMENT PROPERTY:

 ASSESSOR'S PARCEL NUMBER

 PROPERTY ADDRESS CITY

 DATE OF PURCHASE PRICE RECORDER'S DOCUMENT NUMBER

 DATE OF COMPLETION OF NEW CONSTRUCTION COST OF NEW CONSTRUCTION

 B. ORIGINAL (FORMER) PROPERTY:

-ASSESSOR'S PARCEL NUMBER DATE OF DISASTER

-PROPERTY ADDRESS CITY

-Was there any new construction to the original property between the date of the last tax bill(s) and the date of disaster?
+PROPERTY ADDRESS Was there any new construction to the original property between the date of the lf Yes , please explain: e last tax bill(s) and the date of disaster?
 Yes No

-If Yes , please explain:
+ii ies, picase explain.

+US

 C. CLAIMANT INFORMATION

 NAME OF CLAIMANT

-I certify (or declare) under penalty of perjury under the laws of the State of California that the foregoing, and all information hereon, is true, correct, and complete to the best of my knowledge and belief.
+I certify (or declare) under penalty of perjury under the laws of the Stathereon, is true, correct, and complete to the best of my knowledge and

 SIGNATURE OF CLAIMANT DATE

 MAILING ADDRESS DAYTIME PHONE NUMBER

 CITY, STATE, ZIP E-MAIL ADDRESS

 All information provided on this claim is subject to verification.
 If you have any questions about this form, please contact the Assessor's office.

 THIS DOCUMENT IS SUBJECT TO PUBLIC INSPECTION